 Who's eligible for Medicaid for the aged, blind and disabled in New Hampshire?

 Medicare covers a great number services – including hospitalization, physician services, and prescription drugs – but Original Medicare doesn’t cover important services like vision and dental benefits.

-Some beneficiaries – those whose incomes make them eligible for Medicaid – can receive coverage for those additional services if they’re enrolled in regular Medicaid benefits for the aged, blind and disabled.
+Some beneficiaries – those whose incomes make them eligible for Medicaid – can receive coverage for those additional services if they’re enrolled in Medicaid for the aged, blind and disabled (ABD).

 In New Hampshire, Medicaid for the aged, blind and disabled has different names depending on who is applying:

 - Age 65 or older – Old Age Assistance (OAA)

 - Disabled (age 18 to 64) – Aid to the Permanently and Totally Disabled (APTD)

 - Blind (any age) – Aid to Needy Blind (ANB)

 Income eligibility: The income limit is $797 a month for a one person household and $1,176 a month for a two person household.